JanSWAT25/moca-cognitive-test/README.md

 ## Deployment

 This application is deployed using GitHub Pages.
-Visit the live version at: [Your GitHub Pages URL]
+Visit the live version at: [https://janswat25.github.io/moca-cognitive-test/](https://janswat25.github.io/moca-cognitive-test/)

 ## License